 On September 28, 2011, Centenary College of Louisiana, a former American Southwest Conference institution, announced it would be joining the SCAC beginning in the 2012-2013 season.
-Two more ASC schools will join the SCAC for the 2013-14 season: Schreiner University announced their decision on January 23, 2012, and on February 16, 2012, Texas Lutheran University announced it too would join the SCAC.
+Two more ASC schools chose to come aboard the SCAC for the 2013-14 season: Schreiner University announced its decision on January 23, 2012, and on February 16, 2012, Texas Lutheran University announced it too would join the SCAC.

 The addition of Texas Lutheran insured that the conference would retain its status as an active NCAA Division III conference as well as automatic bids in nine of its 14 AQ sports, including baseball, men’s basketball, women’s basketball, softball, men’s soccer, women’s soccer, men’s tennis, women’s tennis and volleyball.

-On the national athletics stage, the SCAC has had its fair share of success - both in terms of team championships (seven) and individual championships (31).
+On the national athletics stage, the SCAC has had its fair share of success - both in terms of team championships (10) and individual championships (34).

-In the days when the league was known at the College Athletic Conference, Chris Trapp of Rose-Hulman Institute of Technology won the men's javelin at the NCAA Outdoor Track Field national championships three straight years (1984-1986).
+In the days when the league was known at the College Athletic Conference, Chris Fugman of Centre College gave the conference its first individual title with a victory in the 400 IM at the 1980 NCAA Division III Men's Swimming & Diving Championships, and Chris Trapp of Rose-Hulman Institute of Technology won the men's javelin at the NCAA Outdoor Track Field national championships three straight years (1984-1986).

 A bell, donated by the Norfolk and Western Railway, was adopted as the SCAC's "President's Trophy" and serves as the symbol for the conference.
 The President's Trophy is displayed for one year on the campus of the school with the combined men's and women's athletics program that accumulates the highest points total in the all-sports race established by the conference.
 The bell is awarded at the conclusion of the spring season.